 After reviewing and comparing the most popular Best Cat Box For Apartment options, we identified the products that offer the best balance of quality, performance, and value.

-- Blends with home decor
+- Blends into home decor

-- Suitable for all cat sizes
+- Large interior for all cat sizes

 - Decorative style may not suit all tastes